Angelina And Brad Allegedly Faked Brangelina Split In ‘Ultimate PR Stunt,’ Claims Insider

 Angelina Jolie and Brad Pitt first shocked Brangelina fans with the news of their split.
 But in recent weeks, repeated rumors that Angelina and Brad were delaying their divorce gave their followers new hope.
-Now, however, a report offers a dramatically different take on Jolie’s and Pitt’s split, with an insider claiming that the two faked the breakup in what’s viewed as the ultimate public relations “stunt.”
+Now, however, a report offers a dramatically different take on Jolie and Pitt’s split, with an insider claiming that the two faked the breakup in what’s viewed as the ultimate public relations “stunt.”

 Angelina Jolie, Brad Pitt Reportedly Created Split Drama

-The source quoted by Yahoo described Brad’s and Angelina’s alleged “master plan” that led to headlines around the world a year ago.
-In the months that followed Jolie’s and Pitt’s split bombshell, the headlines continued, with reports including claims over a battle for custody of their six kids, Maddox, Pax, Zahara, Vivienne, Knox, and Shiloh Jolie-Pitt.
+The source quoted by Yahoo described Brad and Angelina’s alleged “master plan” that led to headlines around the world a year ago.
+In the months that followed Jolie and Pitt’s split bombshell, the headlines continued with reports including claims over a battle for custody of their six kids, Maddox, Pax, Zahara, Vivienne, Knox, and Shiloh Jolie-Pitt.

 Now, however, the insider claims that Angelina and Brad are ready to become Brangelina once more as part of their alleged PR plot.
 The source also said that Jolie and Pitt “faked” their breakup to achieve their specific career goal.